From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal

 In the weak-coupling regime $\omega_0/g^{2/3} \gg 1$, the system progressively approaches the chaotic SYK$_4$-like regime.
 The dynamics are dominated by the lowest-energy band in the spectrum, corresponding to the zero-boson occupancy sector, while higher energy bands manifest themselves through superimposed oscillations, whose magnitude consistently decreases as $\omega_0$ increases.
 This behavior provides a concrete signature of the adiabatic decoupling of the higher-boson sectors, which leads to an effective model described by a four-fermion interaction.

 The richness of the Yukawa--SYK model is reflected in the emergence of multiple, distinct time scales.
 Beyond the characteristic timescales governing the SYK$_2$ and SYK$_4$ regimes, we identify a secondary scrambling process in the strong-coupling limit.
 Specifically, the OTOCs display a delayed decay at late times, indicating a second stage of scrambling occurring on a slower timescale.
 This behavior suggests that, when the system is nearly integrable, weakly broken symmetries constrain the dynamics to quasi-conserved sectors during early-time evolution, resulting in a pre-scrambling plateau in the OTOC.
 Only at much later times does the system explore the full Hilbert space, leading to complete information scrambling.
 Similar multi-stage scrambling dynamics have been observed in local random unitary circuits with charge conservation~\cite{Rakovszky2018} as well as in the mass-deformed SYK model~\cite{Dieplinger2023}, which has been studied as a model for the transition between ergodic and many-body localized phases, exhibiting intermediate extended non-ergodic regimes~\cite{Monteiro2021, Dieplinger2021}.
-Similarly, the YSYK model can serve as a promising framework for exploring many-body localization and the transitions between these various regimes~\cite{Santra2025}.
-The rescaling framework introduced in Sec.~\ref{sec:time_comparison} provides a basis for a more quantitative comparison across regimes.
+Similarly, the YSYK model can serve as a promising framework for investigating how these crossover signatures evolve with system size, in dialogue with broader questions of localization and thermalization~\cite{Basko_2006,Kravtsov_2015,Abanin:2018yrt}.
+Complementary complexity-oriented diagnostics may also help sharpen that comparison in future work~\cite{Santra2025}.
 Furthermore, it would be worthwhile to investigate how our infinite-temperature results extend to finite temperatures.